 Submit the College Report.
-For admitted transfer students who will be enrolling at American University, please have a college official from your current or most recent institution complete the College Report, which is required of all transfer students.
+All enrolling transfer students must submit the College Report.
+Please have a college official from your current or most recent institution complete the College Report as soon as you submit your enrollment deposit.
 This form ensures that you are in good academic standing at your current or most recent institution.
 You can access the form the through the Common Application:

-1. On the Recommendations tab for the American University Program Materials, please click on the College Report link.
+1. On the Recommendations tab for the American University Program Materials, please select the College Report link.

-2. Click on the College Report to get a PDF
+2. Select the College Report to get a PDF

 3. Download the form